The lighting of the Olympic cauldron at the start of London 2012 is set to be a ‘wow’ event, claims Games official.

 “I don’t see why we need to name them now.
 We need to have some mystery about the opening ceremony, otherwise it’s like watching a magic trick and knowing what’s going to happen before the magic.”

 Today the Olympic flame will visit Battersea Dogs and Cats Home and will be carried by 17 people including footballer Michael Owen and tennis player Andy Murray.
-EastEnders actor Perry Fenwick will also carry the flame through Albert Square and his leg will be broadcast live as part of the BBC soap opera so there are plenty of opportunities for those staying in central London hotels to see the relay.
+EastEnders actor Perry Fenwick will also carry the flame through Albert Square and his leg will be broadcast live as part of the BBC soap opera so there are plenty of opportunities for those staying in The Montcalm Hotels London to see the relay.